kuberise/show-env/README.md

-# nginx-env
+# Show-Env
-A sample nginx service that shows the specified environment variables on the screen
+A sample nginx service that shows all environment variables of the container.
+It has also a Github Actions CI pipeline that by merge to main branch it will build and push the container image to the docker hub.